r3mcos3/blueprints/README.md

-# 🏡 Home Assistant Blueprints!
+# 🏡 Home Assistant Blueprints

 Welcome to the Home Assistant Blueprints repository!
 This repository contains a collection of useful and community-driven blueprints for Home Assistant, designed to simplify the automation of your smart home.